Post Doctoral Researcher Opening!!

 I am currently an associate professor in the Computer Science Department at WPI after receiving my PhD in Electrical and Computer Engineering at the University of Massachusetts at Amherst.
-My dissertation advisor was Professor Sandy Hill.
 I also received a Masters degree from the same department and a Bachelors degree in Electrical and Electronic Engineering from the University of Benin in my home country, Nigeria.
 My research interests are in the areas of mobile health, computer graphics including mobile, real-time and photorealistic graphics..
-I am also interested in most areas of mobile computing, wireless and sensor networks.
+I am also interested in most areas of mobile computing

 Mobile Graphics: In mobile graphics, we have created and prototyped a programmable mobile graphics API called the Mobile Adaptive Distributed Graphics Framework (MADGRAF) in which a powerful server can assist a mobile device in rendering relatively complex 3D scenes by applying techniques such as polygon simplification, image-based techniques, rendering using various Level-of-Detail (LOD) techniques and remote execution.
 As part of our efforts, we are developing performance monitoring tools including PowerSpy, a Windows tool for fine-grained power profiling.

 I teach the undergraduate and graduate computer graphics, undergraduate computer networks class as well as a graduate seminars in computer graphics and mobile computing.